MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/bookings-financial-services.md

 ---
-title: Virtual consultations with Teams and the Bookings app for remote sales and service
+title: Virtual consultations with Microsoft Teams and the Bookings app for remote sales and service
 author: lanachin
 ms.author: v-lanachin
 manager: samanro